Agentic Exploration of Physics Models: Example conversations

 \section{Example conversations}

-To give an impression of typical strategies used by the agent, we ask GPT 5 pro to summarize example conversations.
-The LLM is asked to produce LaTeX code and to include the original visualizations that the SciExplorer generated (in their original resolution).
-We show the discovery of the equations of motion of a particle in an asymmetric double well potential with damping in \Cref{sup:asym_doub_well_summ}, the discovery of the equations of motion of three coupled harmonic oscillators, where only one can be observed in \Cref{sup:part_oscis_summ}, a failed exploration of the arbitrary 2d potential system in \Cref{sup:failed_example}, the discovery of a complex Ginzburg-Landau equation with next-nearest-neighbor interactions in \Cref{sup:GL_summ}, the discovery of a transverse field Ising model with tunable coupling from ground state expectation values in \Cref{sup:q_gs_summ}, and the discovery of a Heisenberg Hamiltonian by observing dynamics in \Cref{sup:q_dyn_summ}.
+To give an impression of typical strategies used by the agent, we ask GPT~5 to summarize example conversations.
+The LLM is asked to produce LaTeX code and to include the original visualizations that SciExplorer generated (in their original resolution).
+We show the discovery of the equations of motion of a particle in the arbitrary potential in \Cref{sup:summ_arbitrary}, the discovery of the equations of motion of a particle in a Mexican hat potential with damping in \Cref{sup:summ_mex}, a failed exploration of the arbitrary 2d potential system in \Cref{sup:summ_failed_arb2d}, the discovery of a complex Ginzburg-Landau equation in \Cref{sup:summ_gl}, the discovery of a partially observed Heisenberg model with tunable transverse field by observing dynamics in \Cref{sup:summ_dyn_hidden_heis}, and the discovery of a Cluster Ising model with tunable three-body term from ground state expectation values in \Cref{sup:summ_gs_ci}.